 • Opportunity recognition – in which the intrapreneur experiences a cognitive process to identify what the new idea is and how the new idea could beexploited or realised (O’Connor and Rice, 2001).

 The Innovation Phase of the Intrapreneurship Process (Pinchot’s (1985) ‘do’-ing) involves the individual intrapreneur developing the new idea or concept generated from the Creativity Phase and progressing it to implementation.

-This can be further broken down into the following sub-phases based on the research literature:
+The stages of the intrapreneurship process can be broken down into the following phases based on the research literature:

 • Creative development – the intrapreneur develops the new concept further to make it more robust or add greater intrinsic value.